• Welcome to the ShrimperZone forums.

 COSU would acquire Southend United for £1 and take on all associated debt, ownership of the new training ground (adjacent to Boots & Laces) and a lease on Roots Hall with the freehold to follow accordingly.
 The sale was contingent on a property deal being signed between Jack Martin’s Citizen Housing and SCC to develop the land at Fossetts Farm into a housing estate.
 The money generated from this property deal would see the Martin family wipe their debts and enjoy a sizeable eight-figure profit on the development.
 COSU would keep Southend United at Roots Hall and restore/develop/rebuild the existing ground with £20m of developer profits from the Fossetts estate as recompense for the state of disrepair the stadium was allowed to fall into.
 It was expected that the SCC would be able to provide enough assurances to both parties for the sale of the club to complete in November ‘23.

 November came & went as SCC and the Martins entered discussions over the future of Fossetts Farm.
 The original concept was to allow the Martins to not build a new stadium and to merely replace that with the proposed and agreed housing that was earmarked for Roots Hall once Southend United had moved.
 Many things inhibited progress on negotiations such as the cost of materials and the cost of borrowing money to finance the build.
-Any deal that was agreed would also be subject to a due diligence (DD) process to be completed by companies appointed by SCC and paid for by the Martins.
+Any deal that was agreed would also be subject to a DD (DD) process to be completed by companies appointed by SCC and paid for by the Martins.
 On 23 Dec ‘23 it was announced that HoT between the Martins and SCC were agreed.
 This allowed COSU & the Martins to exchange contracts and announce that the takeover was progressing mere minutes before Southend United would kick-off against Kidderminster.
 The 15 month transfer embargo that had stifled the team would later be lifted and reinforcements would see players given the rest they needed.

-The deal between the Martins & SCC was complex and required several rounds of due diligence: Market/property, financial, legal & external audit.
+The deal between the Martins & SCC was complex and required several rounds of DD: Market/property, financial, legal & external audit.
 All of these processes were interdependent and performed by different organisations.
-All At Sea understands that part of the delay in beginning the due diligence process was finding companies that would be willing to invest resources into doing work that would be paid for (or not) by the Martins.
+All At Sea understands that part of the delay in beginning the DD process was finding companies that would be willing to invest resources into doing work that would be paid for (or not) by the Martins.
 The DD process was complicated and, arguably, rushed.
 The proposed development of Fossetts Farm as a Build-to-Rent estate would have been the largest that the UK had ever seen and a fairer time frame for a thorough assessment would likely have been measured in years rather than weeks.
 Even after all of this CBRE, the Martins’ finance partners, would still need to agree to the structure of the deal.

 Ron had borrowed and borrowed against his land for years and as planning permission was granted on a plot of land, its value increased and so Ron was able to borrow again.
 As various schemes gained planning permission, the credit limit increased and as each scheme stalled, the debt piled up.
 This cycle continued for literally decades and Ron’s negotiating tactic of time wasting and seeking to always squeeze that final drop of juice out of the lemon led to a collapse in confidence in Ron as a serious player from the partners in the private sector.
 In the end the sense of public duty in protecting a more-than-century-old cultural asset in Southend United in conjunction with the requirement for housing in the area saw Southend City Council step up to work with the Martins in delivering the housing at Fossetts and providing a route out of the mess for the Football Club.